Justin Edwards (actor): Stage

 His theatre work includes Twitstorm at the Park Theatre, The Rivals at the Arcola Theatre, The Opinion Makers at the Colchester Mercury, Art at the Holders Festival in Barbados, and the role of Rasputin in I Killed Rasputin at the Assembly Theatre in Edinburgh.
 In January 2018 he joined the cast of The Ferryman as Tom Kettle and reprised the role for the Broadway production which opened in October 2018.
 In 2020 he joined the RSC to play Antipholus of Ephesus in The Comedy of Errors.
+In 2022 he played Alfred Pendlebury in a UK tour of “The Lavender Hill Mob” and in 2025 played the role of Frank Bryant in “Educating Rita” at the Barn Theatre, Cirencester.

 Live comedy

 Edwards won the Perrier Award (Best Newcomer) at the 2002 Edinburgh Festival Fringe as a member of the sketch trio The Consultants, alongside Neil Edmond and James Rawlings.
 They went on to write and record four series for BBC Radio 4.
 As booze-sodden children's entertainer Jeremy Lion he performed four acclaimed live shows at the Edinburgh Festival and Melbourne Comedy Festival, and was nominated four years running for the Chortle Awards as best character act, winning in 2006 and 2004.
 He was nominated for the Perrier Award in 2005 and 2006 he had a successful run at the Edinburgh Festival with his one-man musical show Unaccompanied As I Am.